What is carpal tunnel syndrome?

 - Lie on your stomach with a small towel rolled up under your forehead for comfort.

-- Bring your arms out to the side so that your body is in a giant letter “T.”
+- Bring your arms out to the sides so that your body is in a giant letter “T.”

 - Squeeze your shoulder blades together to lift your arms up off the ground, as if trying to fly.
 Keep your elbows straight.